-Product development expense remained relatively consistent in the first quarter of 2017 compared to the first quarter of 2016, as we continued to invest in internal development of new and enhanced features, functionality and business opportunities that we believe will enable us to better and more fully serve consumers and lenders.
+Product development expense remained relatively consistent in the second quarter and first six months of 2017 compared to the second quarter and first six months of 2016, as we continued to invest in internal development of new and enhanced features, functionality and business opportunities that we believe will enable us to better and more fully serve consumers and lenders.
 Product development expenses are comprised primarily of compensation and other employee-related costs.